WordPress Widgets Explained

 (In a default WordPress installation, your site already comes with a number of pre-installed widgets)

-WP Widgets Features: Drag & Drop
+Widgets Features: Drag And Drop

-Rearrange widgets on your WordPress site using drag-and-drop
+Rearrange widgets on your WordPress site using drag and drop

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to show:
+In this site, the widgets have already been configured to show:

 1. A subscription form,